syncfusion-content/uwp-docs/uwp/Picker/timepicker.md

 ---
 layout: post
 title: Time Picker in UWP Picker control | Syncfusion
-description: Learn here all about Time Picker support in Syncfusion UWP Picker (SfPicker) control and more.
+description: Learn how to create a custom time picker using the Syncfusion UWP Picker (SfPicker) control.
-platform: Xamarin
+platform: uwp
-control: Picker
+control: SfPicker
 documentation: ug
 ---

-# Time Picker in UWP Picker (SfPicker)
+# Time Picker in UWP Picker

 We have demonstrated how to create TimePicker using Picker control in the following steps.